 What to put on top of newly planted grass seed

 After the seeds are sown, cover them immediately to protect them from birds, keep them moist, and prevent them from washing away in a heavy rain.
 There are several different mulches you can use for the job.
 In my experience, straw (not hay, which can be filled with weed seeds), screened compost, or mushroom soil are prime choices.
+These products also act as soil amendments when they break down and can improve your soil’s fertility and structure.
 All three of these options are available from your local garden store or landscape supply center.
 Erosion mats are another option.
 They can easily be unrolled over the area with little mess and are biodegradable, though they’re also a good bit more expensive than the previous choices.
+Peat moss is not a good idea because it can repel water once it has dried out.

 No matter what you choose to use to cover grass seed, more is definitely not better.
 One-quarter of an inch is about as thick as you should go.
 Compost and mushroom soil are great for covering fall-seeded lawns.
 Their dark color absorbs the sun’s heat and keeps the soil warm all night long.
 This speeds germination and encourages rapid lawn establishment prior to winter’s arrival.